$200.00 per hour (4-hour minimum)

 Yes, we are able to offer family mediation sessions virtually.
 Below you can review some additional information to learn more about the mediation process.

 A private meeting at mediation between the mediator and one side.
 “Information obtained during caucus may not be revealed by the mediator to any other mediation participant without the consent of the disclosing party.”
 [See rule 10.360(b), Florida Rules for Certified and Court-Appointed Mediators].

 What is a Mediation Agreement?

-If the parties are able to come to an agreement on some or all of the issues the Mediator will prepare a written agreement that can be signed by the parties.
-Once signed, the agreements are binding so it is important to understand the terms of the agreement prior to signing it.
+If the parties can come to an agreement on some or all of the issues, the Mediator or one of the attorneys will prepare a written document that can be signed by both parties.
+Once signed, the agreement is binding, so it is important to understand the terms of the agreement before signing it.